-You wear a mask so long, you forget, who you were beneath it.
+You wear a mask so long, you forget, who you were beneath it.-Unknown

 It is not the same anymore!
-Has the time changed it or we have changed ourselves while growing up?
-Is it our perceptions on adapting to the surroundings or the social compulsion to get aligned with our living environment?
+Has the time changed, or we changed ourselves while growing up?
+Is it our perception of adapting to the surroundings or the social compulsion to get aligned?

 How many of you think that we always behave as we are?
 While living in this civilized society, we need to face varieties of situations and people.
 Are you the same one in all the places?
 As easy as it is to wear a mask, we tend to adapt to the situation and modify our talks and behaviors.
 So we have innumerable virtual masks to wear.
 Is it a side effect of growing up?
 Does the capability for this adaptation define a person?

 How many types of masks do you have?
-Do you spend most of your energy to live up to the expectations of others?
-As a worker, employee, employer, student, spouse, parent, son/daughter, neighbor, consumer, shopper, member of communities and so on.
-Many more diverse roles to play on a daily basis.
+Do you spend most of your energy living up to the expectations of others?
+As a worker, employee, employer, student, spouse, parent, son/daughter, neighbor, consumer, shopper, member of communities, and so on.
+Many more diverse roles to play daily.
 So many masks to wear!
 At times, they may have similar features or can be of contradicting features too!

 While handling many roles, how much deviation do you face from your core behavior?
 It varies from situation to situation.
 This deviation can put a strain on the person.
 When the mask is voluntary and aligned to our core values, it is a joy to wear it.
-However, the mask worn out of compulsions drains the energy and results in physical or mental stress on individuals.
-With the social norms to comply and the pressure be a perfect/ideal person, it is possible to forget your own nature, and how you used to act, react, reply and behave.
+However, the mask worn out of compulsions drains the energy and results in physical or mental stress.
+With the social norms to comply and the pressure to be a perfect/ideal person, it is easy to forget your inherent ways on how you used to act, react, reply and behave.

-Over a period of time, our nature itself may change due to the situation based talks and behavior.
-It is like, the mask becoming our face and we tend to forget who we are and how we were.
+Over some time, our nature itself may change due to situation-based talks and behavior.
+The mask becoming our face, and we tend to forget who we are and how we were.

 If the change due to the mask is helping to improve ourselves, then let it be.
-Otherwise better to throw away the mask or come out of the situations that force us to behave in a certain way which impacts us negatively.
+Otherwise better to throw away the mask or come out of the situations that force us to behave in a certain way that impacts us negatively.
 Some masks may hurt you when it is on.
-Ethical, cultural and psychological differences between you and the mask can bruise your mind.
+Ethical, cultural, and psychological differences between you and the mask can bruise your mind.